Mallick17/Laravel_PHP_Application_on_Ubuntu_with_Nginx/README.md

 # Deployment Documentation: Laravel PHP Application on Ubuntu with Nginx
+### **Roles of Web Server, Application Server, and Database Server**

+#### **1. Web Server**
+- **Definition**: A web server is software that handles HTTP/HTTPS requests from clients (e.g., browsers) and serves static content (like HTML, CSS, JavaScript) or forwards dynamic requests to an application server.
+In this case, **Nginx** is the web server.
+- **Role in the Setup**: Nginx listens for incoming HTTP requests (e.g., on port 80 or 443 for HTTPS) and serves static files directly.
+For dynamic content (e.g., PHP pages), it forwards the request to the application server (via PHP-FPM, a FastCGI Process Manager for PHP).
+- **In the ALB Context**: The Application Load Balancer (ALB) in your screenshots (`mallow-vpc-lb`) acts as a front-facing load balancer that distributes incoming traffic to the web server (Nginx).
+The ALB listens on HTTP:80 and forwards traffic to a target group (`mallow-php-app`), which would ideally include EC2 instances running Nginx.

+#### **2. Application Server**
+- **Definition**: An application server processes the business logic of the application, handling dynamic requests.
+In a PHP setup like Laravel, the application server is typically **PHP-FPM** (FastCGI Process Manager), which processes PHP code.
+- **Role in the Setup**: PHP-FPM interprets PHP scripts (e.g., Laravel’s `index.php`) to generate dynamic content.
+It receives requests from the web server (Nginx), processes them, and returns the response (e.g., HTML) to Nginx, which then sends it back to the client.
+- **In the ALB Context**: The `mallow-php-app` target group in your ALB setup would include EC2 instances running PHP-FPM alongside Nginx.
+The ALB forwards traffic to these instances, where Nginx hands off PHP requests to PHP-FPM for processing.

+#### **3. Database Server**
+- **Definition**: A database server manages the storage, retrieval, and manipulation of data.
+In this setup, **MySQL** or **MariaDB** is typically used as the database server.
+- **Role in the Setup**: The database server stores the application’s data (e.g., user information, posts, or tasks in a Laravel app).
+The application server (PHP-FPM) queries the database server to fetch or update data as needed.

 This document outlines the step-by-step process for deploying a Laravel PHP application on an Ubuntu server using Nginx as the web server, PHP 8.2, MySQL as the database, and Composer for dependency management.
 The deployment assumes a fresh Ubuntu instance (e.g., an AWS EC2 instance with IP `13.233.13.127`) and includes setting up the environment, installing dependencies, configuring the application, and serving it via Nginx.